hyperupcall/blog/content/post/fibonacci pascal eqn part 1.md

 draft = false
 +++

 If you're familiar with the intricacies of Pascal's Triangle, see how I did it by going to [part 2](../fibonacci-equation-using-pascals-triangle-part-2/).
-(Part 2 not complete yet)
-{{ .Title }}

 ## Background of Pascal's Triangle
 A while back, I was reintroduced to Pascal's Triangle by my pre-calculus teacher.
 Pascal's triangle can be written as an infintely expanding triangle, with each term being generated as the sum of the two numbers adjacently above it.
 For example, both $$10$$s in the triangle below are the sum of $$6$$ and $$4$$. $$6$$ and $$4$$ are directly above each $$10$$.